Dunhuang Caves October 12 – 15

 Dunhuang Caves is used as a collective term to include Buddhist caves sites in and around the Dunhuang area including Mogao Caves, Western Thousand Buddha Caves, Eastern Thousand Buddha Caves, Yulin Caves, and Five Temple Caves.

 We arrived at 11 am and spent three hours at the site.
 I paid ¥20 for a general ticket and our young enthusiastic guide showed us Caves 6 (Tang), 9 & 11 (Qing).
-In addition, I paid ¥550 to visit four special caves 2 & 3 (Western Xia), 4 (Yuan) and 25 (mid-Tang).
+In addition, we paid ¥550 each for visiting four special caves 2 & 3 (Western Xia), 4 (Yuan) and 25 (mid-Tang).

 The most interest thing about the Yulin caves is that they contain works belonging to the Western Xia Dynasty (1038-1227 AD) which ruled the area of present-day Gansu Province and Ningxia.
-The paintings mainly feature buddhas, bodhisattvas, apsaras and jataka stories with some secular scenes depicting donors, representatives of ethnic minorities, marriage ceremony, musicians and dancers, and daily activities such as farming, wine-making etc.
+As in Mogao Caves, the paintings mainly feature buddhas, bodhisattvas, apsaras and jataka tales with some secular scenes depicting donors, representatives of ethnic minorities, marriage ceremony, musicians and dancers, and daily activities such as farming, wine-making etc.